 All banks will have information available to their customers about the bank’s response to COVID-19.
 Some banks have created dedicated pages on their websites:

 - Heartland Bank

 - The Co-operative Bank

 KiwiSaver and managed funds

 “Recently the balance of my investment in KiwiSaver or managed fund type of investment, has dropped and I’m worried.
 How can it have dropped like that, isn’t it a bank account?”

 KiwiSaver and managed funds are not like normal bank accounts.
 They are investments and every investment comes with some degree of risk.
 It is normal for investments of this nature to change in value.
 We have been fortunate in recent years that these types of investments have mostly gone up in value, often quite considerably.
 But unless your investment is in a type of fund such as a cash fund, then it is likely your investment value will have gone down as a result of the turbulence in the financial sector caused by COVID-19 and the responses of governments worldwide.
 You may find Sorted’s Riding out coronavirus in KiwiSaver guide helpful.

 We have two Quick Guides that provide more information about how investments like KiwiSaver and managed funds work:

 “I want to withdraw my KiwiSaver or managed fund investment, how do I go about that?”

 If you are entitled to withdraw your investment, you will need to contact your bank or fund manager to find out how to request a withdrawal.
 Usually you will need to complete and return a withdrawal form.
 Your bank or fund manager will be able to help you get the form you need.
-Some banks have these forms accessible on their websites so you might want to check there first if the bank’s phone lines are busy.
+Some banks have these forms accessible on their websites so you might want to check there first.

 “I want to withdraw my investment; how long will that take?
 What if it drops in value by then?”